markj3d/Red9_StudioPack/docs/source/red9pro_templates/Red9_Pro_optimiser.rst

 	...     # set the internal results_expected to that arg passed in ...
 HealthObject.results_expected = expected
 	...
-	...     # bind a fix method is you have one written ...     # HealthObject.fix_method=maya_timeUnits_fix
+	...     # bind a fix method if you have one written ...     # HealthObject.fix_method=maya_timeUnits_fix
 	...
 	...     # run the actual test and push it's result to the HealthObject